miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

-Learn more about how State Compression uses [concurrent merkle trees](../../learn/state-compression.md#what-is-a-concurrent-merkle-tree) to cryptographically secure off-chain data using the Solana ledger.
+Learn more about how State Compression uses [concurrent merkle trees](../../learn/state-compression.md#what-is-a-concurrent-merkle-tree) to cryptographically secure off-chain data using the Miraland ledger.

 :::